-Like the great Star Wars or Star Trek games on PC, the best Lord of the Rings games straddle a whole host of genres.
-In this list, we've got an RTS, an MMO, a text adventure and an excellent action-adventure game, among others, based on both the books and Peter Jackson's classic movies.
+As with the best Star Wars (opens in new tab) or Star Trek games (opens in new tab) on PC, the best Lord of the Rings games stretch across a bunch of different genres.
+Among the following entries, you'll find an RTS, a MMORPG, a text adventure and a couple of decent open-world adventures, among others, based on both the books and Peter Jackson's classic movies.

 Melbourne House’s take on Tolkien is something of a legend in the UK, where systems like the Spectrum ruled.
 As well as (for the time) excellent graphics, it featured wandering NPCs, interactions like the infamous ‘Say to Thorin "CARRY ME"', and the full, albeit condensed story.
 The most memorable thing about it though is its combat 'engine'—a purely random system that lets Bilbo be the ultimate badass.
 Actual quote: "With one well placed blow, you cleave his skull.
 Gandalf is dead."
 Thorin says: "Well, are we just going to stand around all day?"—Richard Cobbett

 The Lord of the Rings Volume 1 and 2

 Released: 1990, 1992